Lab-Topology-Builder/LTB-K8s-Backend/docs/contributor/coding-conventions.md

 ## Coding

-- The Go extension in VSCode has a linting capability, so that will be used for linting.
+- The Go extension in VSCode has a linting capability, so that will be used for linting and formatting.